Boophone haemanthoides F.M.Leight.

 Namaqua Century Plant is a striking plant for a large pot, and also makes a handsome feature planted in bold groups in rock garden pockets.
 It is important to note that the bulbs are highly sensitive to excess moisture during the winter growing period, and require a completely dry summer period when they are dormant.

-This plants do not survive for long outdoors when planted in high rainfall areas.
+These plants do not survive for long outdoors when planted in high rainfall areas.
 They require high light intensity to grow well, preferring full sun for as much of the day as possible.
 A pot at least 16 inches (40 cm) deep is needed for a mature bulb.
 When displayed as a pot subject, it performs well when placed on a sunny patio.

-Grow the bulbs in a sandy, well-drained soil mixture, such as equal parts of washed industrial sand and river sand.
+Grow the bulbs in a sandy, well-drained soil mixtures, such as equal parts of washed industrial sand and river sand.
 When planting Namaqua Century Plant, make sure that at least 2/3 of the bulb is above ground level… – See more at: How to Grow and Care for a Namaqua Century Plant (Boophone haemanthoides)

 - Back to genus Boophone